Skip to main content

 The key to a successful mix and match manicure is maintaining a cohesive color palette.
 Choose three to four complementary shades and apply different techniques to each nail — perhaps a solid pastel on one, a French tip on another, a floral design on the ring finger, and a chrome finish on the pinky.
 The result looks intentional and artistic rather than chaotic.

 This approach is also practical for indecisive nail lovers who want to try multiple trends at once.
 It allows you to experiment with new techniques without committing all ten nails to a single style.
+For 15 more ways to mix loud, saturated colors across a single hand, my bright spring nails post is the saturated-palette cousin of this approach — and yellow nail designs has 15 ways to make butter yellow work as an accent alongside other spring shades.

 A mix and match manicure lets you showcase multiple trends on a single hand.